glen9527/Java-8-Lambdas-zh/docs/ch2.md

 From now on, I’ll use diagrams to represent the different kinds of functional interfaces you’re encountering.
 The arrows going into the function represent arguments, and if there’s an arrow coming out, it represents the return type.
 For example, an ActionListener would look like Figure 2-1.

-the ActionListener interface
+<Figures figure="2-1">The ActionListener interface showing an ActionEvent going in and nothing (void) coming out</Figures>

-Figure 2-1.
-The ActionListener interface showing an ActionEvent going in and nothing (void) coming out Over time you’ll encounter many functional interfaces, but there is a core group in the Java Development Kit (JDK) that you will see time and time again.
+Over time you’ll encounter many functional interfaces, but there is a core group in the Java Development Kit (JDK) that you will see time and time again.
 I’ve listed some of the most important functional interfaces in Table 2-1.

 Table 2-1.
 Important functional interfaces in Java